bracketdash/simple-directives/README.md

 Notes on vocabulary:

 -   "Expression" refers to a custom syntax different from normal JavaScript expressions.
--   "Argument" sometimes refers to a section of an expression as separated by a colon.
--   "Reference" is a dot-and-bracket JSON reference (on `window` by default).
+-   "Reference" is a dot-and-bracket JSON reference.
     -   If the reference is a function, it will be evaluated without the use of parentheses.
     -   You may assign `directives.baseReference` to an object of your choice.
--   "Reference Scope" refers to additional data available to the reference.
+-   "Reference scope" refers to additional data available.
     -   References to this data can be made as though it is at the root of the base reference.
     -   If the reference is a function, the function will have the reference scope available on `this`.